2022 Kazakh constitutional referendum

 A constitutional referendum, locally called the republican referendum (Республикалық референдум; Республиканский референдум), was held in Kazakhstan on 5 June 2022.
-It was the third referendum since Kazakhstan's independence in 1991, and the first since the 1995 referendum that established the current constitution.
+It was the third referendum since Kazakhstan's independence in 1991, and the first since the 1995 referendum that established the second constitution.
 The amendments followed violent civil unrest in early January caused by worsening economic conditions and subsequent calls for rapid political reform.
 The referendum changed 33 of the document's 98 articles.
 Political commentators assessed that amendments would lessen the influence of the executive branch, grant more powers to the Parliament, and eliminate the powers that former president Nursultan Nazarbayev had retained after resigning from office in 2019.

 President Kassym-Jomart Tokayev unveiled the proposed amendments during his early State of the Nation Address in March 2022.
 After Tokayev's announcements, he subsequently formed a working group in forming proposals for the constitutional changes along with the Parliament and in April 2022, the proposed amendments to the constitution were submitted to the Constitutional Council for approval.
 During the drafting of the amendments, several controversial changes were proposed by deputies and Kazakh officials regarding the exclusion of Russian from being a co-official language along with Kazakh; most notably, an early proposal to grant former president Nazarbayev the new honorary title as the "founder of independent Kazakhstan", along with other privileges, faced a public backlash and was eventually scrapped.
 On 29 April, President Tokayev raised the idea of holding a Republican Referendum to approve the changes and additions made to the constitution.
 In early May, with the approval by the Constitutional Council, the Parliament adopted a draft package of constitutional amendments and additions.
 As the Parliament ratified a final revision on 5 May, Tokayev approved the draft and set the referendum date in a presidential decree.